AbedHamdy/Smart-Home/README.md

-# Smart Home Management System
+# Khedmaty — Smart Home Management System

+Copyright (c) 2025 AbedHamdy

+All rights reserved.

+This project and its contents (code, documentation, assets) are proprietary and may not be copied, modified, redistributed, or published in any form without the prior written permission of the copyright holder.

 ## Overview
-Smart Home is a comprehensive home automation and management system built with Laravel.
+Khedmaty (Smart Home) is a comprehensive home automation and management system built with Laravel.
 The system allows homeowners to manage their smart devices, schedule maintenance, and connect with qualified technicians for repairs and installations.

 ## Features